Orbital Seasonality vs Kinetic Seasonality. A Change Triggered from Changing the Order of The Factors (by Diego Fdez-Sevilla, PhD)

 - The planet is heating up faster than species can migrate.
 A new study finds evidence of many local extinctions.
 By Marlene Cimons Nexus Media December 9, 2016.
 Source

-Project Appraisal and Suggestions for Further Research
+Project Appraisal and Suggestions for Further Research.
+Application the present research at current conferences.

 On the 13th Dec 2016, the latest Arctic Report Card from the National Oceanic and Atmospheric Administration (NOAA) was presented at the 2016 AGU meeting (American Geophysical Union).